Beating loneliness can be one of the biggest challenges when living abroad.

 2. Connect with Other Expats Through Blogs/Expat Facebook Groups

 There’s no shortage of expat blogs and Facebook groups devoted to expats living in the same location.
 By reading through a few posts, it should become fairly clear to you whether you have anything in common with that person.

 If you find that you relate to someone, contact them to see if they’re interested in meeting.
 I met a good friend in Munich this way and was grateful that she reached out.
 In a Facebook group, you may find that there’s already an established event that you can attend.

 3. Make the First Move

-Having lived in Calgary for the last 9 years, I had gotten lazy without realizing it.
-I already had an established circle of friends and made no efforts to find new ones.
-After moving to Stuttgart it soon became apparent that invitations wouldn’t be rolling in.
-OK, let’s be honest – nonexistent.
+Having lived in Calgary for the last nine years, I had gotten lazy without realizing it.
+I already had an established circle of friends.
+And I made no efforts to find new ones.
+After moving to Stuttgart, it soon became apparent that invitations wouldn’t be rolling in.
+OK, non-existent.

 I knew that I would have to make the first move.
-Despite that being out of my comfort zone.
-I started by initiating a once a week lunch after German class with my fellow classmates.
-This was a nice opportunity to get to know them better.
+Despite being out of my comfort zone, I started by initiating a once a week lunch after German class with my classmates.
+It was nice to get to know them better outside of class.

 4. Take a Class